pydio/pydio-doc-admin-guide/2_getting_started/2_7_ent_enterprise_dashboard.md

 ### [ED] The Enterprise Dashboard

-The enterprise Dashboard offers you a detailed view of what is happening inside your pydio cells such as *recent events*, *access*, *etc...*
+The enterprise Dashboard offers you a quick and detailed view of what is happening inside your pydio cells such as *recent events*, *access*, *etc...*

 Now lets take a look at the dashboard and see some of it's features :